Ponte Vedra Beach, Florida

-Ponte Vedra Beach is a large island unincorporated community and suburb of Jacksonville, Florida located on San Pablo Island in St. Johns County, Florida, United States.
+Ponte Vedra Beach is a large unincorporated community and suburb of Jacksonville, Florida, located in St. Johns County, Florida, United States.
 Located in the Jacksonville metropolitan area, 18 mi southeast of downtown Jacksonville and 26 mi north of St. Augustine, it is part of the Jacksonville Beaches area, and is situated on San Pablo Island.

 The area is known for its seaside resorts, including the Ponte Vedra Inn and Club, the Lodge and Club, and the Marriott at Sawgrass.
 It lies within St. Johns County, which is the wealthiest county in Florida.
 Ponte Vedra Beach is an upper-income tourist resort area best known for its association with golf and is home to the PGA Tour and The Players Championship, hosted at TPC Sawgrass.

 History

 The area remained sparsely populated through the late 19th century, even as other seaside communities began to develop to the north.
 Minerals were discovered in 1914, and a community known as Mineral City grew around the mining operations.
-These minerals, mostly titanium (ilmenite), zircon, and rutile were recovered from beach sands by the Buckman and Pritchard Mining Company.
-The National Lead Company bought Buckman and Pritchard in 1921 and discontinued mining as demand dropped after World War I. In 1929 it began to develop the area to be similar to The Cloister in Sea Island, Georgia.
+These minerals, mostly titanium (ilmenite), zircon, and rutile, were recovered from beach sands by the Buckman and Pritchard Mining Company.
+The National Lead Company bought Buckman and Pritchard in 1921 and discontinued mining as demand dropped after World War I. In 1929, it began to develop the area to be similar to The Cloister in Sea Island, Georgia.
 Colonel Joseph C. Stehlin, who had been with the company in St. Louis, arrived on January 1, 1929, to manage development.

 The company wanted a more impressive name than Mineral City for its resort, so Colonel Stehlin and his wife, Elizabeth (née Morton), went to the library in St. Augustine to research various possibilities for a new name.
 Since Florida had been under Spanish rule, they looked on an old map and found the name Pontevedra on the Atlantic coast of Spain at "approximately" the same latitude as Mineral City.
 (Pontevedra, Spain, however, is over 800 miles farther north at about the same latitude as Boston.)
 The Galician name of the town was derived from a Roman bridge ("pontis vetera" or "old bridge") that spanned the nearby Lérez River centuries earlier.
 Colonel Stehlin submitted the name to the National Lead board for approval and Mineral City became Ponte Vedra.